Graduate Diploma of Leadership

 - plan and execute an advanced research or field-based project in an area of work-based leadership.

-- A candidate may seek credit for previous accredited study and or Recognised Prior Learning up to a maximum of 18 cps in the Graduate Diploma of Leadership.
+A candidate may seek credit up to a maximum of 18 credit points in the Graduate Diploma of Leadership.

 Articulation to other awards